Snowflake-Labs/sfquickstarts/site/sfguides/src/text_embedding_as_snowpark_python_udf/text_embedding_as_snowpark_python_udf.md

 > aside negative
 >
->  Warning: Composing Python and JavaScript UDFs together in a single query on warehouses that are not [Snowpark-optimized](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) may cause out-of-memory errors, since the warehouse may try to allocate memory for both UDFs at the same time.
+>  Warning: Composing Python and JavaScript UDFs together in a single query on warehouses may cause out-of-memory errors, since the warehouse may try to allocate memory for both UDFs at the same time.
 This is why our example shows running the embedding function in its own query first, then unpacking the result in a separate query.
+If you want to compose these UDFs but run into memory issues, you can also try using a [Snowpark-optimized](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) warehouse.

 <!-- ------------------------ -->